dgmiller/Groebner/README.md

 **Organization of this Repository**

+Each axis of the tensor of coefficients of a multivariate polynomial are ordered from smallest degree to largest degree.
+For example, the polynomial $x^2y^2 + 2x^2y + 3xy -5 = 0$ is represented by the matrix

+x^0, x^

 **Solving a System of Polynomial Equations**

 Groebner bases can be used to find solutions to a system of polynomial equations.